howerj/cdb/readme.md

 the length of the data read, negative indicating failure.
 A partial read should result in a failure.
 The only thing lacking from this callback is a way to signal to perform non-blocking Input and Output, that would complicate the internals however.
-The "read" callback should always be present.
+The `read` callback should always be present.

-The first parameter, "file", is a handle to an object returned by the "open" callback.
+The first parameter, `file`, is a handle to an object returned by the `open` callback.

-The callback should return 0 indicating no error if "length" bytes have been read into "buf".
+The callback should return 0 indicating no error if `length` bytes have been read into `buf`.

 Reading should continue from the previous file pointer position, that is if you open a file handle, read X bytes, the next time you read Y